-The 2022-23 academic year marks the University's 71st year of operating.
+The 2023-24 academic year marks the University's 72nd year of operating.
 Although the University has seen many changes since its founding in 1951, one thing has remained constant: our commitment to learners, as expressed in our Mission Statement: "To provide quality, accessible, affordable, professionally-relevant programs in a continuously changing global society."

-This edition of the University Catalog has been thoroughly revised to succinctly provide all the necessary information for prospective students, and for current students, but what I would like to convey to you - beyond our policies, program descriptions, and course information - is that our entire team is committed to student success.
+This University Catalog has been designed to succinctly provide all the necessary information for prospective students, and for current students, but what I would like to convey to you - beyond our policies, program descriptions, and course information - is that our entire team is committed to student success.
 Faculty members and University staff alike are fully dedicated to helping each student not only graduate but also attain the skills necessary for continued personal and professional growth.